The Best Travel Adventure

 That was November 2013 just before leaving for our first trek attempt to Everest Base Camp.
 In my fifties I was feeling fitter than I had ever felt in my life, had trained for over six months and in preparing for the trek attempted things I had never tried before.
 My first 5 kilometres run, for one.

 Four weeks later back in Melbourne, despite having not reached our destination it was still the most amazing travel adventure of my life.
 I was glowing.
 I wanted to tell the world what am amazing experience I had had.
 We planned to return and reach Everest Base Camp.
-It was a lesson of if you don’t succeed the first time try again.
+If you don’t succeed the first time try again.

-This time last year, we went again and we made it.
+In 2015, we trekked again and we made it.
 We made it.
 And it was the best.

-Base Camp is at our feet and Everest above the Trainer’s head with that stupid yellow wig.
+The photo Base Camp at our feet and Mount Everest above the Trainer’s head with that stupid yellow wig.
 Obviously the weight standards dropped on the second trek.
 He snuck the wig into our luggage and into his pack all the way to Kala Patthar and Base Camp.
 And into all the iconic shots.